 The total number of enrollment requests received in the specified time period.

-Of the total, the number of enrollment requests denied due to the Plan’s determination of the ineligibility of the individual to elect the plan (e.g. individual not having a valid enrollment period to elect a plan).
+Of the total reported in A, the number of enrollment requests denied due to the Plan’s determination of the ineligibility of the individual to elect the plan (e.g. individual not having a valid enrollment period to elect a plan).

-Of the total, the number of enrollment requests denied due to the individual not providing information to complete the enrollment request within established timeframes.
+Of the total reported in A, the number of enrollment requests denied due to the individual not providing information to complete the enrollment request within established timeframes.

-Of the total, the number of incomplete enrollment requests received, that are successfully completed within established timeframes.
+Of the total reported in A, the number of incomplete enrollment requests received that are successfully completed within established timeframes.

 The number of enrollment transactions submitted using the “Special Enrollment Period” (SEP) Election Period code "S" for Other SEP that are related to contract changes.
 (This includes Sections 20.3.4, 20.3.8.2, 20.3.8.3 of the PDP Guidance - Eligibility, Enrollment and Disenrollment, and Sections 30.4.3, 30.4.4.2, 30.4.4.3 in Chapter 2: Medicare Advantage Enrollment and Disenrollment of the Medicare Managed Care Manual).